White Fungus: The Subconscious Restaurant

 In 2012, White Fungus began a new publication and event series titled The Subconscious Restaurant, named after a former restaurant in Taipei which is now closed.

 The first issue of The Subconscious Restaurant was commissioned by the Christchurch art gallery The Physics Room.
 It focused on experimental music in Taiwan and New Zealand, including an article by Bruce Russell about the history of DIY music in New Zealand.
 The publication was launched with a series of events in Christchurch, Wellington, Auckland, and Hamilton introducing Taiwanese noise music and sound art pioneer Wang Fujui to New Zealand audiences.
 There was also a solo exhibition, Sound Dots, by Wang at The Physics Room.

 The second issue of The Subconscious Restaurant focused on the underground experimental music and art scenes in Taiwan.
 This was the first bilingual (English and Chinese) edition of the publication; subsequent issues are also bilingual.
 It was released in 2014 through events in Beijing, Hong Kong, and Macau.

 The Subconscious Restaurant #3 was commissioned in 2014 by curator Kit Hammonds on the occasion of the inaugural edition of Index Art Book Fair in Guadalajara, México.
 This issue focused on art and music from México and Taiwan, including poetry by Hsia Yu.
 The publication was released at the fair with a reading in Chinese, English and Spanish of Hsia Yu’s poems, accompanied by a live mariachi band.
 The event was organized by Hammonds and Nick Yeck-Stauffer.

 The Subconscious Restaurant #4 was commissioned in 2015 by the New Zealand Commerce and Industry Office in Taipei on the occasion of New Zealand being the Guest of Honor at the Taipei International Book Exhibition.
 This issue introduced New Zealand art, literature, and culture to Taiwan.
 It was released at an event at Huashan 1914 Creative Park in Taipei featuring New Zealand musicians Campbell Kneale, Jeff Henderson, and Greg Malcolm.

+The fifth issue of "The Subconscious Restaurant" was commissioned by the Taichung Art Museum in 2025 on the occasion of its grand opening.
+It forms part of a collaborative project connected to the museum’s inaugural exhibition, "A Call of All Beings: See you tomorrow, same time, same place" (13 December 2025–12 April 2026).

+On 7 March 2026, "White Fungus" held the first-ever event at the museum’s open-air rooftop Culture Forest.
+The programme included sound performances by Wang Fujui, Yenting Hsu, Nick Tsai, and Lai Shi-Chao, a live performance by Tokyo-based artist HANASAKI Kaya, and a DJ set by Lim Giong incorporating field recordings from his personal archive.